(Disclosure: Some of the links below may be affiliate links)

 Overall, I think that the technical security of True Wealth is as good as it can be.
 It seems that True Wealth is very security-aware.
 And this is excellent news for its investors.

-Now, do not forget that the most significant security problem is usually the human factor.
+Do not forget that the most significant security problem is the human factor.
 So, you need to take online security seriously.

 Sustainable Investing with True Wealth